Ryan Smyth: Playing style

 Smyth played in the style of a power forward, depending largely on his size and strength to contribute offensively.
 By positioning himself in front of the net, he earned most of his goals by tipping pucks in past the goaltender or scoring on rebounds.
-He did not possess particularly good shooting, stickhandling or skating skills.
-He had been known to use a two-piece stick (composite shaft with wooden blade) with a flat blade, both of which were trends which largely went out of date during or before Smyth's career.
+He did not possess particularly good shooting, stickhandling, or skating skills.
+He had been known to use a two-piece stick (composite shaft with wooden blade) with a flat blade, both of which were trends that largely went out of date during or before Smyth's career.

 When the Oilers drafted him out of junior, Darryl Davis (son of scout Lorne Davis) said that General Manager Glen Sather was looking for someone with "lots of guts."
 Smyth was also known as a leader, having served as captain for Canada's World Championship teams on six occasions.
 He also served as an alternate captain on nearly all of the teams he played with in the NHL, save for his brief stint with the Islanders.

 Personal life

 Smyth is married with four children.

-His wife owns a clothing store called Four.
+His wife, Stacey, owns a clothing store called Four.

-His older brother, Kevin played 58 games in the NHL for the Hartford Whalers.
+His older brother, Kevin, played 58 games in the NHL for the Hartford Whalers.